The best cars we drove in 2020 - Roadshow

 We live a bit of a charmed life here at Roadshow.
 We're all car enthusiasts at heart, and this job gives us access to the latest and greatest vehicles.
 2020 really changed the way our industry handles new car launches, but that didn't stop automakers from making sure their best and brightest offerings made their way into our editors' hands.
 And after testing hundreds upon hundreds of cars over the past 52 weeks, we've got a few standout stars.

-From electric cars to supercharged trucks, an even a vintage offering or two, here are the best cars we drove in 2020.
+From electric cars to supercharged trucks, and even a vintage offering or two, here are the best cars we drove in 2020.

 2021 Volvo XC40 Recharge has big power and a little frunkSee all photos